rajeshrathwa15/node_hotels/README.md

-Here’s a `README.md` file for the Node Hotel application, which provides a comprehensive overview of the project, its setup, and usage instructions.

----

 # Node Hotel Application

 The Node Hotel application is a Node.js-based system designed to manage information related to staff (persons) and menu items for a hotel.
 Built using the Express.js framework and MongoDB for the database, this application provides endpoints to handle CRUD (Create, Read, Update, Delete) operations for both persons and menu items.